valory-xyz/open-autonomy/docs/advanced_reference/commands/autonomy_analyse.md

 Verify existence of handler definitions.

-This command verifies that all the {{fsm_app}} skills in a local registry (except the explicitly excluded) have the specified handlers are defined.
+This command verifies that all the {{fsm_app}} skills in a local registry (except the explicitly excluded ones) have defined the specified handlers.

 ### Usage
 ``` bash